algoravioli/music-representing-corpus-virtual/README.md

 - **Procedural Score Generation**
   - This is done through the `./genere/` part of the codebase.

+Feel free to read the [paper](https://tinyurl.com/3adsxybz) for further formal clarification on any of the topics within.
 ## Table of Contents
 * **[Starting from Absolute Zero](#starting-from-absolute-zero)**
   * **[Mac OS](#mac-os)**